fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 - Backend module: Add list view for post and blog subscriptions

+- Use built-in image cropping (since TYPO3 7.2) for preview image

 - Auto cache clearing when editing posts in backend (no more page TS config needed!)

 - Greatly improved cache handling when creating new comments